 The land and buildings in these financial statements are held in the name of the Anglican Church Property Trust Diocese of Canberra and Goulburn (ACPT).
-They are controlled by Anglicare and are recorded as assets.
+They are controlled by Anglicare for and are recorded as assets within the financial statements.